-Snow and Ice Removal KYTC SHIFT 2025 Process Safe Patrol KYCORS TAP Grant Local Programs Rural and Municipal Roads some insight to committee members on the transportation needs of this region.
+Snow and Ice Removal KYTC SHIFT 2025 Process Safe Patrol KYCORS TAP Grant Local Programs Rural and Municipal Roads The purpose of transportation committee meetings is the education of committee members on the statewide transportation planning process.
+While not all planned committee activities will have a direct focus on this process, every attempt will be made to ensure that planned activities provide some insight to committee members on the transportation needs of this region.
 Aside from committee meetings, the transportation planner may also use the LCADD web page, e-mail transmittals, mail outs, newsletter articles and/or discussions with committee members (as a group or individuals) in helping them understand the statewide planning process and transportation issues for this region.
 The LCADD transportation planner may also contact committee members outside regular committee meetings to seek input related to transportation projects or activities that occur in the region.
 This point of contact will most likely be achieved by group e-mail or regular mail with occasional telephone calls if needed.
 If time and scheduling allow, the LCADD transportation planner will make an effort to schedule guest speakers for the committee to increase awareness and education on the statewide planning process.
 Possible topics for the planner to consider are highway safety, freight planning, intermodal activities, information related to Title VI and public outreach programs, presentations from local transit authorities, presentations on local bikeways and/or greenways; committee members may identify other topics of interest that can be pursued by the LCADD.
 There are many activities that could be put into action by the transportation planner.
 The previously mentioned items will be the starting point for attempting to provide more education to the RTC.